 - On-line prescriptions an on-line prescription ordering app without the need for a patient to make an appointment, thereby minimising wasted time for the patient and administrative costs for reception staff.
 This app may be developed to include the ability to automatically send a prescription to a pharmacy and send the referral to the referring specialist, to radiology/imaging and, subject to further review, pathology. - Patient portal aggregates Appointuit's appointment management, script and referrals, secure messaging and results (imaging and pathology) into one convenient portal. - Practice portal the 'one-stop-shop' for practice managers and owners, which combines in one convenient portal Engage!
-SMS scheduling, analytics, ordering, practice surveys and other management tools.

-p2u®

-$p2u^{\circ}$ will start its first trial in late November 2015 after completion of Beta Testing. $p2u^{\circ}$ will provide patients with the choice through an app to send their prescription to a pharmacist enabling instant pick up on arrival, or to have their medications delivered at home or their office.
-This provides the basis of the final commercial version of the technology.
+SMS scheduling, analytics, ordering, practice surveys and other management tools. - p2u[®] p2u[®] will start its first trial in late November 2015 after completion of Beta Testing. p2u[®] will provide patients with the choice through an app to send their prescription to a pharmacist enabling instant pick up on arrival, or to have their medications delivered at home or their office.
+This provides the basis of the final commercial version of the technology. - BluePoint[®] BluePoint[®] will test its 'on-the-spot' dispensing of pharmaceutical products in 2016 with a leading US IP developer to further develop the existing prototype.